gloggers99/gfx/README.md

 ## Getting Started
 ### What is GFX
 GFX is a simple C++ graphics library that uses GLFW to create a basic multiplatform window, then provide easy to use rendering tools using the GFX:: directive.
+### Features
+- [X] Easy to use VAO, VBO, and EBO classes
+- [ ] Texture System (needs to be redone)
+- [X] Automatic hot reloadable shader compilation
+- [X] Compatibility with ALL custom opengl drawing code (theoretically you could use GFX to load OpenGL then use OpenGL code to do the rest)
+- [X] Full ImGui implementation
 ### Hello World
 Our hello world consists of creating a renderer object, defining our render function, and passing it into the renderer.
 ```c++